-The following chaining possibilities are in development and are meant to give an idea of how we are further developing the feature.
+The following chaining possibilities are in development and not yet available.
+This article is meant to give an idea of how we are further developing the feature.

 The goal of the chaining feature is to enable teachers to create assignments with more different phases than we currently support.
 This makes it possible to have more elaborate assignments with multiple review cycles and/or hand in cycles, and makes it possible to show changes in performance and results over those cycles.

 An example of what is going to be possible:

 Students hand in their deliverable and first get to review their own work (Self Assessment)

 Students get assigned to each other to review each other's' deliverables (Peer Review)

 Based on their self assessment and the feedback from their peers they get to iterate on their work, which then the teacher will grade based on those same criteria (Assignment Review)

 Because the assignments are chained and all use the same criteria, the teacher does not have to fill in the criteria each time, which saves time and prevents errors.
 Because we know that they have the exact same criteria we can show comparisons in the analytics.

 This way, the teacher will be easily be able to compare the class' overal performance with individual student performance as the same criteria are used in the chain.

 With this feature, teachers can easily monitor how student performance improves over the course of several chained assignments.